Jewelry Retailer

 A usability test of alternative menu designs.

-This jewelry brand is a large retailer specializing in high quality, ethically sourced diamonds with over 200 stores across the United States.
-This study was launched with the intention of evaluating the structure and navigation of the website and mobile experience, which previously felt unintuitive and overwhelming.
+This client is a major jewelry retailer specializing in high-quality, ethically sourced diamonds with more than 200 stores across the United States.
+The purpose of this study was to assess the structure and navigation of the website and mobile experience, which previously felt confusing and overwhelming.

-As one of the consulting UX researchers, I collaborated closely with the company's stakeholders and my fellow researchers to create a testing plan to understand user expectations and preferences related to the depth and display of product categories and navigational structures.
+As a consulting UX researcher, I worked closely with the company's stakeholders and fellow researchers to develop a testing plan aimed at understanding user expectations and preferences regarding the depth, display of product categories, and navigational structures.

 Role